Course code Arhi2061

 Requirements for awarding credit points

 Class attendance not less than 75%.
 The developed practical work was submitted on time.
-For works submitted after the specified time (if there is no justifiable reason), the mark is reduced by 1 point.
+Works submitted after the specified time (unless there is a justifiable reason) will have their grade reduced in accordance with the assessment rules approved by the institute.
 Positively evaluated practical work.
 An accumulative test is also possible, the fulfillment criteria of which are determined by the head of the study course.

 Description of the organization and tasks of students’ independent work